10 Mountain Gorillas Facts – 3 Countries with Mountain Gorillas in the World

 Formation and composition of Mountain Gorilla families

 As mentioned above, Mountain Gorillas live in groups or families which are formed through a natural process of birth and social interactions or fights.
 The fights are for dominance among the silverback where the strongest takes over the family.
 The families can keep enlarging or reducing depending on the strength of the lead silverback.
 Gorilla families are composed of the lead/head Silverback, the females, black backs and the young ones.
 Being a free/natural environment in which they live, the composition of their families in terms of numbers can hardly remain stable for a much longer time.
 It is a similar case with the members of the group.
 The dynamics in all Gorilla families are easily noticeable, thanks to the daily monitoring by the trackers!
 Trackers are park staff who follow the Gorillas from morning when they leave their nests until the evening when they make fresh ones.
-Any change in their family compositions and daily behaviours can therefore be noticed.
+Any change in their family compositions and daily behaviors can therefore be noticed.